sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 I insist that what I will describe is *not utopian* but is eminently practical --- the truly impractical choice is to do nothing and continue to rest the practice of science on a pyramid scheme {% cite ponziSciencePyramidScheme2020 %} of underpaid labor.
 With a bit of development to integrate and improve the tools, **everything I propose here already exists and is widely used.** A central principle of decentralized systems is embracing heterogeneity: harnessing the power of the diverse ways we do science instead of constraining them.
 Rather than a patronizing argument that everyone needs to fundamentally alter the way they do science, the systems that I describe are specifically designed to be easily incorporated into existing practices and adapted to variable needs.
 In this way I argue decentralized systems are *more practical* than the dream that one system will be capable of expanding to the scale of all science --- and as will hopefully become clear, inarguably *more powerful* than a disconnected sea of centralized platforms and services.

 An easy and common misstep is to categorize this as solely a *technical* challenge.
-Instead the challenge of infrastructure is also *social* and *cultural* --- it involves embedding any technology in a set of social practices, a shared belief that such technology should exist and that its form it not neutral, and a sense of communal valuation and purpose.
+Instead the challenge of infrastructure is also *social* and *cultural* --- it involves embedding any technology in a set of social practices, a shared belief that such technology should exist and that its form it not neutral, and a sense of communal valuation and purpose that sustains it {% cite bietzSustainingDevelopmentCyberinfrastructure2012 %}.

 The social and technical perspectives are both essential, but make some conflicting demands on the construction of the piece: Infrastructuring requires considering the interrelatedness and mutual reinforcement of the problems to be addressed, rather than treating them as isolated problems that can be addressed piecemeal with a new package.
 Such a broad scope trades off with a detailed description of the relevant technology and systems, but a myopic techno-zealotry that does not examine the social and ethical nature of scientific practice risks reproducing or creating new sources of harm.
 As a balance I will not be proposing a complete technical specification or protocol, but describing the general form of the tools and some existing examples that satisfy them; I will not attempt a full history or treatment of the problem of infrastructuring, but provide enough to motivate the form of the proposed implementations.